selwynpolit/d9book/book/drush.md

 drush_print("The arguments to this command were:");
 //
 // If called with --everything, use drush_get_arguments
-// to print the commandline arguments.
+// to print the command-line arguments.
 Note that this
 // call will include 'php-script' (the drush command)
 // and the path to this script.
 //